 The Altos graph above shows live updates for the condo market based on List Price.
 Listings are also few and far between, so this chart changes a lot.
-As of October 12th there’s still plenty of up and down, but the market remains in a strong seller’s market.
+However right now with no available listings there’s nothing to chart.
+When we checked in October, it showed 3 listings with a high level of market activity in a strong seller’s market.

-Live San Jose Almaden 95120 real estate market charts from Altos Research for condos and townhomes (not solds but Almaden Valley homes currently for sale)
+Live San Jose Almaden 95120 real estate market charts from Altos Research for condos and townhomes (not sold but Almaden Valley homes currently for sale)

 Here are a few quick stats from Altos Research (which will be automatically updated weekly and to which I have a subscription) – these are based on the list price of townhouses and condominiums for sale in San Jose’s Almaden Valley 95120 area:

 Below is a graph of the Condo Median Prices divided into four price tiers: